 Previously home to Fine & Schapiro, opened in 1928 but which closed for good earlier this year leaving Barney Greengrass, Pastrami Queen and Zucker’s as the best reliable purveyors of smoked and cured meats.

 The second thing Anthony Bourdain used to do after returning to his NYC home was breakfast at Barney Greengrass.

 The first thing was, “When I’m back in New York [I get] a pastrami sandwich.
 Pastrami Queen is a really good pastrami sandwich — if not the best, among the very best.
 Just a good, nice mix of fat and lean.
 It’s the real deal, served warm on fresh, soft rye bread with the right kind of mustard.
 Good pickles.
-And they deliver — very happy with that.
-I get a cream soda.
+And they deliver—I get a cream soda.
 It’s a quintessential New York meal for me.” – Anthony Bourdain